What is the unified field?

 The unified field equations of the Unified Field Theory are structured in the same way as for the gravitational field equations of the General Theory of Relativity.
 Any predictions made in a mathematical sense in one should be the same for the other.

 The only difference in the two theories is the decision by Einstein to add the electromagnetic field tensor to the General Theory of Relativity to create his Unified Field Theory.
 He did this to take into account the presence of the electric charge and the electromagnetic field created by the charge.
-The way this term is added gives the impression to a mathematician looking at it casually that the electromagnetic field from charged matter is merely contributing to the overall strength of the gravitational field.
-Whereas the gravitational field itself is presumably independent of the electromagnetic field and is generated strictly by uncharged matter in some mysterious way.
+The way this term is added gives the impression to a mathematician that the electromagnetic field from charged matter is merely contributing to the overall strength of the gravitational field and nothing more.
+Whereas the gravitational field itself is presumably independent of the electromagnetic field and is generated strictly by uncharged matter in some mysterious way (probably the source of which is coming from the neutron).
 New insights into the nature of the gravitational field and whether matter is truly uncharged is now unravelling the intricate nature of space-time and the thing that is controlling the gravitational field.
 It is now looking like it is radiation.
 Therefore, the way to view the unified field equations is essentially like the famous Einstein equation linking mass and energy.
 As we can see in the famous equation, one side of the equation (either energy or mass) can be transformed into the other and vice versa under the right conditions (e.g., in nuclear explosions or near the event horizon of black holes).
 In the case of the unified field equations, so too should we see the gravitational field and the electromagnetic field in the same way.
 Both fields are really one and the same thing.
 The unified field equations devised by Einstein is just a mathematically glorified and complicated way of espousing the same famous equation linking mass and energy, but this time using gravitational and electromagnetic fields.

 - we do not know what the gravitational field is after all this time?